-The next generation of games consoles has arrived, with the Sony Playstation 4 being replaced by the Playstation 5, and Microsoft Xbox One by the Xbox Series X and Series S.
+The next generation of games consoles has arrived.
+The Sony Playstation 4 is replaced by the Playstation 5, and Microsoft Xbox One by the Xbox Series X and Series S.

 Boasting powerful hardware with support for high-definition 4K TVs, these are the fastest gaming consoles ever made.